olayinkaraheem/alx-system_engineering-devops/0x01-shell_permissions/README.md

  - touch
 ## adds execute permission to the owner of the file
  - chmod
+## creates a directory with permissions
+ - mkdir -m
 ## changes the group owner
  - chgrp